ec-builds/enterprise-homelab/projects/proxmox-virtualization-lab/proxmox-cluster.md

 **Role:** Initial cluster node
 **Status:** Active

 Initial bare-metal node used to establish the Proxmox environment and validate VM, storage, networking, and management workflows.

-The node was subsequently used to initialize the Proxmox cluster and currently hosts the majority of persistent lab workloads.
+The node was subsequently used to initialize the Proxmox cluster and hosts the majority of persistent lab workloads.

 ### `prox-lab-02`

 **Role:** Cluster compute node
 **Status:** Active

-Second virtualization host joined to the cluster to introduce multi-node management, Corosync communication, node-local storage, and VM migration testing.
+Second virtualization host added to introduce multi-node management, Corosync communication, node-local storage, and VM migration capabilities.

 ### `prox-lab-03`

 **Role:** Cluster compute node
-**Status:** Planned
+**Status:** Active

-Third node intended to complete the three-node architecture and provide an odd number of voting members for quorum and failure testing.
+Third virtualization host added to complete the three-node architecture and provide an odd number of voting members for quorum and failure testing.

-Final hardware specifications will be documented after deployment and validation.
+Unlike the first two nodes, the primary NVMe drive contains both the Proxmox installation and LVM-thin VM storage.
+A secondary HDD provides general-purpose storage for backups, ISOs, templates, and snippets.

 ## Cluster Architecture